mhcrnl/ogcalc/doc/ogcalc.rst

    A font selection

 .. _fig-gtkwidgets:
-A selection of GTK+ widgets:
+A selection of GTK+ widgets.

 .. _fig-gtkwidget-label:
 .. figure:: ../figures/gtk-label.png